11 Reasons the USA & the World Will End Within the Next 100 Years

 • Unstable world

 But should we be surprised?
-The decline of all major institutions in America have been declining for several decades, as several studies from Pew show.
+The decline of all major institutions in America has been declining for several decades, as several studies from Pew show.
 This includes government, media, business, religion, and even family.
 When all trust is lost in these institutions, what will be left (another clue that localism/anarchy is in our future)?

-The Pursuit of Globalism
+6. The Pursuit of Globalism

-This point is maybe not as useful as the others, but it is worth considering as a major force currently causing disruption globally.
+This point is perhaps not as useful as the others, but it is worth considering as a major force currently causing disruption globally.
 Like many competitions, you can think of historical control pushing in two opposite directions:

 1. Global or national governing power